skyscrapers/terraform-kubernetes/README.md

 $ kops create -f kops-cluster.yaml
 ```

-Generate a new SSH key and register it in kops to use for the nodes admin user:
+Generate a new SSH key and register it in kops to use for the nodes admin user (remember to add the key to 1password so everyone can use it):

 ```
 $ ssh-keygen -t rsa -b 4096 -C "<cluster-name>" -N "" -f <cluster-name>_key